abbabb12581-rgb/Prestack-Probabilistic-Inversion-JCMPC/README.md

 Contact: [18921790664@163.com](mailto:18921790664@163.com)

-Hardware requirements: The experiments were conducted on a workstation equipped with dual Intel Xeon Platinum 8173M CPUs, with 56 physical cores and 112 logical threads, and an NVIDIA GeForce RTX 3090 GPU with 24 GB VRAM.
+Hardware requirements: The test scripts were conducted on a workstation equipped with dual Intel Xeon Platinum 8173M CPUs, with 56 physical cores and 112 logical threads, and an NVIDIA GeForce RTX 3090 GPU with 24 GB VRAM.

 Software requirements: Python 3.10, PyTorch, CUDA 12.2, and NVIDIA GPU driver version 535.54.03.